Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

 ##  Reserve Management

-If a submerchant is enabled for reserves through config on Exchange, instructions can be used collect and release API used to release.
+If a sub-merchant is enabled for reserves through config on Exchange, instructions can be used collect and release API used to release.

 ### Collecting Reserves

 Reserve amounts can be sent in the `/funding/instruction` API by using the `account_type:` `RESERVE`.
 The amount specified will be moved to the Reserve virtual account.
-The `/account/balance` API can be called to check the current balance of the Reserve account for the submerchant
+The `/account/balance` API can be called to check the current balance of the Reserve account for the sub-merchant

 ### Releasing and Deducting Reserves

 <!-- theme: info -->
 >**POST** `/reserve/release`

-Reserve amounts can be released back to the submerchant, or deducted to the Aggregator.
+Reserve amounts can be released back to the sub-merchant or deducted from the sub-merchant and credited to the Aggregator.
 First, the `/account/balance` API should be called to check the current balance of the Reserve account.
 Then, the `/reserve/release` Endpoint can be used.
-Specifying an `account_type:` of `RESERVE_RELEASE` will make the instruction release amounts to credit the submerchant, and an `account_type:` of `RESERVE_DEDUCTION` will deduct from the reserve to credit the Aggregator.
+Specifying an `account_type:` of `RESERVE_RELEASE` will make the instruction release amounts to credit the sub-merchant, and an `account_type:` of `RESERVE_DEDUCTION` will deduct from the reserve to credit the Aggregator.
 The `release_reason` must be specified when adjusting amounts in the reserve account.
 Amounts can be partially released, but cannot be greater than the current balance in the reserve account.
 Any amounts released will move to the `RESERVE_RELEASE_ACCOUNT` , and amounts deducted will move to the `RESERVE_DEDUCTION_ACCOUNT`.